IAPViewer Documentation

 - Run Test API from the site editor first.
 It tells you exactly where the problem is: network, REST, auth, or firmware.

-- Check Settings → Advanced Tuning → View Event Log — if it shows API errors, increase the API Call Gap in 50 ms steps until the load is clean.
+- Check Settings → Session & API → View Event Log — if it shows API errors, increase the API Call Gap in 50 ms steps until the load is clean.
 The log also records logout reasons and fallback use, and can be emailed to support.

 - If the VC IP stops responding entirely after a cluster reboot, you've probably hit the Aruba floating-IP rebind failure.
 Configure a fallback VC IP on the site, or temporarily switch the site address to any individual AP's DHCP IP.